 Ureteral Stenting and Nephrostomy

 Ureteral stenting and nephrostomy help restore urine flow through blocked ureters and return the kidney to normal function.
 Ureters are long, narrow tubes that carry urine from the kidneys to the bladder.
 They can become obstructed – and urine flow blocked – as a result of various conditions.
 Your doctor may use image guidance to place a thin, flexible tube called a stent into the ureter to restore urine flow.
-If a stent cannot be placed, he may perform a nephrostomy, during which a tube is placed through the skin into the kidney and connected to either an external drainage bag or the bladder.
+If a stent cannot be placed, he may perform a nephrostomy, during which a tube is placed through the skin into the kidney and connected to either an external drainage bag or the bladder for internal drainage.

-Tell your doctor if there’s a possibility you are pregnant and discuss any recent illnesses, medical conditions, allergies and medications you’re taking.
+Tell your doctor if there is a possibility you are pregnant and discuss any recent illnesses, medical conditions, allergies and medications you're taking.
 Your doctor may advise you to stop taking aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) or blood thinners several days prior to your procedure and instruct you not to eat or drink anything after midnight the night before.
 Take regular medication with sips of water.
 Leave jewelry at home and wear loose, comfortable clothing.
 You may be asked to wear a gown.
 If you are not to be admitted to the hospital, plan to have someone drive you home afterward.

 What are Ureteral Stenting and Nephrostomy?

 Urine is normally carried from the kidneys to the bladder through long, narrow tubes called ureters.
 The ureter can become obstructed due to conditions such as kidney stones, tumors, infection, or blood clots.
 When this happens, physicians can use image guidance to place stents or tubes in the ureter to restore the flow of urine to the bladder.